Federal-Grade Organic Compliance

 Federal Contracting Track Record

-Gary P. Shaffer, M.A.Ed., Founder — USDA Certified Organic Producer, 30-year enterprise data integration professional, federal contractor.
+Gary P. Shaffer, M.A.Ed., Founder — USDA Certified Organic Producer (2010–2012) · American Tree Farm System Certified (20+ years) · 30-year enterprise data integration professional · Federal contractor · Marquette, Michigan